AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 with minimal changes and maximum flexibility.
 This allows application teams to get running on GPUs quickly while allowing long term performance tuning and programming model selection.
-AMReX uses CUDA for GPUs, but application teams can use CUDA,  OpenACC or OpenMP in their individual codes.
+AMReX uses the native programming language for GPUs: CUDA for NVIDIA, HIP for AMD and DPC++ for Intel.
+This will be designated with ``CUDA/HIP/DPC++`` throughout the documentation.
+However, application teams can also use OpenACC or OpenMP in their individual codes.

+At this time, AMReX does not support cross-native language compliation (HIP for non-AMD systems and DPC++ for non Intel systems).
+It may work with a given version, but AMReX does not track or guarantee such functionality.

 When running AMReX on a CPU system, the parallelization strategy is a combination of MPI and OpenMP using tiling, as detailed in